DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

 Due to the established benefits of ECCs, the design of codecs for DNA storage with robust error-correction capabilities has been the subject of extensive research.
 The ECCs adopted in existing DNA storage codecs vary widely in scope.
 In particular, they differ in whether they are used for error detection or error correction, whether they address base-level errors and/or dropouts, and in the types of base-level errors they can handle.
-Existing designs include codecs that combine dropout recovery with error detection~\cite{goldman2013towards,grass2015robust,bornholt2016dna,blawat2016forward,erlich2017dna,organick2018random,appuswamy2019oligoarchive}, codecs that jointly address dropouts and substitution errors~\cite{chandak2019improved, antkowiak2020low, meiser2020reading, jpegdnaSPIE2025}, and codecs whose ECCs support dropout recovery together with correction of all three types of IDS errors~\cite{press2020hedges, song2022robust, welzel2023dna, yan2025dna}.
-In addition to providing error-correction capabilities, most of these codecs are also designed to satisfy content-specific constraints on the encoded DNA sequences, typically including limits on homopolymer length and GC-content balancing, with some also avoiding specific sequence motifs~\cite{welzel2023dna}.
-These constrained coding strategies follow the general principle of preventing or reducing errors and biases by avoiding sequence patterns believed to be problematic for the underlying biochemical processes.
-Some works focus exclusively on constrained coding and therefore design codecs without explicit ECCs~\cite{church2012,tabatabaei2015rewritable,yazdi2017portable,ping2022towards}, with some additionally considering thermodynamic constraints~\cite{tabatabaei2015rewritable,ping2022towards}.
-A recent study suggests that embracing errors and addressing them through ECCs is more efficient than attempting to avoid them through constrained coding alone~\cite{11164904}.
-Finally, alternative encoding strategies based on degenerate bases and composite DNA letters have also been explored~\cite{anavy2019data,choi2019high,zhao2024composite}.
+Existing designs include codecs that combine dropout recovery with error detection~\cite{goldman2013towards,grass2015robust,bornholt2016dna,blawat2016forward,erlich2017dna,organick2018random,appuswamy2019oligoarchive}, codecs that jointly address dropouts and substitution errors~\cite{chandak2019improved, antkowiak2020low, meiser2020reading, jpegdnaSPIE2025}, codecs whose ECCs support dropout recovery together with correction of all three types of IDS errors~\cite{press2020hedges, song2022robust, welzel2023dna, yan2025dna}, and codecs that focus on correcting IDS errors within individual sequences without providing explicit dropout recovery~\cite{zhang2026gungnir}.
+Most of these codecs also enforce content-specific constraints on the encoded DNA sequences, typically by limiting homopolymer length and balancing GC content, with some additionally avoiding specific sequence motifs~\cite{welzel2023dna}.
+Such constrained coding strategies follow the general principle of preventing or reducing errors and biases by avoiding sequence patterns believed to be problematic for the underlying biochemical processes.
+Some works focus exclusively on constrained coding and therefore design codecs without explicit ECCs~\cite{church2012,tabatabaei2015rewritable,yazdi2017portable,ping2022towards}, including approaches that additionally account for thermodynamic constraints~\cite{tabatabaei2015rewritable,ping2022towards}.
+A recent study suggests that addressing errors through ECCs is more efficient than attempting to avoid them through constrained coding alone~\cite{11164904}.